A comprehensive dictionary about parameters.

 Definition:

-Number of poles on the real axis, which is used to mimic the Matsubara Green's function.
+Number of poles on the real axis.
+These poles are used to mimic the Matsubara Green's function.

 Type: